U-talk1ng-to-m3/Dogrud/README.md

 -  Hi, I’m Doğukan
 -  I’m interested in software
--  I’m currently learning c and phyton programming.
+-  I’m mail account is dogukandogru06@gmail.com
--  My instagram account is dogukandogru_
+-

 <!---
 Dogrud/Dogrud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.